jBernavaPrah/eloquent-fs/readme.md

 \JBernavaPrah\EloquentFS\EloquentFS::$runMigrations = False;
 ```
 Now you will be in charge to create and run the required migrations.
-You can see those on `./database/migrations` path.
+You can see those migrations on `./database/migrations` path.

 ## How to help: